Positron11/nn-hackathon/docs/report.md

 ### GeoJSON Augmentation and Layer Styling

 After preparing lookups, the visualisation pipeline iterates through every GeoJSON feature, augmenting its `properties` with four new keys: `glp1_score`, `genetic_risk`, `adoption_score`, and `insurance_score`.
 Values that cannot be matched remain `None`, which downstream folium components treat as gaps instead of zero.

+## Conclusion

+Our findings indicate that the Indian population faces a rising trend in obesity prevalence showing a 600% rise in obesity from 1990 till 2022.
+We estimate that the Indian semaglutide market size will rise up to $357 million by 2035.

+We also found out that the ethnic Indian population faces a higher risk of obesity, diabetes, and hypertension.
+Accounting for the socioeconomic differences in addition to the genetic propensity towards obesity, we created a list of states with should take high priority in our Wegovy market entry strategy.
+These states see a rising trend and tendancy of obesity and at the same time they show suitable financials requires for wegovy adoption.

+Accounting for the fact that the Wegovy patent expires in 2026, we accounted for the fact that the generic drug manufacturers will be selling the drug at a significantly cheaper price.
+The estimated undercut to be faced is 51% and we also expect a 7.3% decline in market share of Wegovy when generic manufacturers enter the picture.

+We strongly recommend that Novo Nordisk collaborate with insurance providers to get Wegovy treatment covered in their policies.
+Our monte carlo simulations indicate that on covering Wegovy for obese customers, the insurance provider on average saves INR 2 crore.
+The savings result from the fact that Wegovy significantly reduces the risk of obesity related comorbidities and surgeries.